NQCD/NQCDynamics.jl/docs/src/examples/reactive_scattering.md

 after molecular collision and energy transfer with the metal surface like the vibrational de-excitation probabilities.
-A full description of our reactive system also includes other basic variables definition like type of atoms, unit cell and electronic temperature which can be properly defined before to run any simulation.
+A full description of our reactive system also includes other basic variables definition like type of atoms, unit cell and electronic temperature, which can also be defined before running a simulation.

-As shown earlier in the [EBK documentation](@ref ebk-sampling) we are able to generate a semiclassically quantised distribution for a diatomic molecule on a collision course with a metal surface.
+The [EBK documentation](@ref ebk-sampling) show how to generate a semiclassically quantised distribution for a diatomic molecule on a collision course with a metal surface.
-Here we can follow that example with the [`H2AgModel`](@ref NNInterfaces.H2AgModel) to prepare our initial distribution.
+Here, we follow the same example with the [`H2AgModel`](@ref NNInterfaces.H2AgModel) to prepare our initial distribution.

 ```@example h2scatter